 Each academic department identifies its graduate faculty according to established criteria.
 Faculty members hold high academic credentials and a long-standing commitment to teaching excellence; collectively, they are recipients of numerous grants and honors.
 ESU's faculty are diverse and represent many prestigious institutions of higher education in the United States and internationally.
 The terminal degree is held by 88 percent of the instructional faculty.

-The Graduate & Extended Studies office is located in Zimbar-Liljenstein Hall, Room 154, and can be contacted via telephone at 570-422-3536 or e-mail at grads@esu.edu.
+The Graduate & Extended Studies office on the second floor of Reibman Administration Building, and can be contacted via telephone at 570-422-3536 or e-mail at grads@esu.edu.

 The mailing address is: